Importance of Keywords in Aviation SMS

 6 - Reactive Risk Management

 Reactive risk management are exposure-mitigating actions that are done in-response to safety incidents and concerns.
-Reactive risk management is generally what aviation SMS programs practice when they begin implementing the SMS program.
+Reactive risk management is what new aviation SMS implementations practice initially as operators begin their SMS implementation.
+After an event happens, management reacts by putting out the fire.

-Contrary to popular dissemination, reactive risk management is not a lesser or less desirable form of risk management than either proactive or predictive risk management.
+Contrary to popular dissemination, reactive risk management is not a lesser or less desirable form of risk management than either proactive or predictive risk management activities.
 Reactive risk management techniques are an equal and indispensable type of action on the part of management for achieving safety performance.

 7 - Predictive Risk Management

-Predictive risk management is a type of risk management that involves looking at existing business processes and attempting to anticipate future risk.
+Predictive risk management is a type of risk management that involves looking at historical safety data and existing business processes and attempting to anticipate future risks.
 This is done through:

-Predictive risk management is sort of like stress-testing an SMS program by seeing how existing operational practices behave in novel situations (i.e., situations that have never happened).
+Predictive risk management is sort of like stress-testing an SMS implementation by seeing how existing operational practices behave in novel situations (i.e., situations that have never happened).

 8 - Proactive Risk Management